LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

    verbose option is false (first argument is a boolean, default is ``false``; second argument is the tick number, a positive integer).

 The ``quick_check/1`` predicate uses the default option values.
-When using the ``quick_check/2-3`` predicates, invalid options are ignored and replaced with the default value if applicable.
-The ``quick_check/1-2`` predicates print the test results.
+The ``quick_check/1-2`` predicates print the test results and are thus better reserved for testing at the top-level interpreter.
 The ``quick_check/3`` predicate returns results in reified form:

 -  ``passed(SequenceSeed, Discarded, Labels)``